What if pancreatic enzyme replacement therapy does not help?

 Get support with PERT and digestion

-PERT can make a big difference to how you feel, but we know it can sometimes be hard to work out how to get the right dose.
+It can sometimes be hard to work out how to get the dose of PERT right.
 Speak to your dietitian, nurse or doctor with any questions.

 • Speak to our specialist nurses on our free Support Line about PERT or symptoms.

-• We also run our Ask a Dietitian webinar, where dietitians explain more about diet and PERT.
-You can watch previous webinars, or sign up to attend future sessions.
+• In our Diet webinars, dietitians explain more about diet and PERT and you can ask questions.
+You can watch previous webinars or sign up to attend one.

 Get the support you need